lwch/llama2.go/README.md

 # llama2.go

-Port of Facebook's LLaMA model in pure go use little memory.
+Port of Facebook's LLaMA model in pure go and use little memory.

 ## memory usage